Free personalized radio that

 Following these early years in Los Angeles, Santaolalla returned to Argentina in the wake of the country's 1983 presidential election, which brought to power Raúl Alfonsín, who re-established an air of freedom and justice in the country.
 There in Argentina, Santaolalla reunited with Gieco for an ambitious project that would be documented in various mediums as De Ushuahia a La Quiaca (1985).
 For roughly two years, Santaolalla and Gieco traveled from the southernmost region of Argentina (Ushuahia, in Terra del Fuego) to the northernmost (La Quiaca, along the Bolivian border).
-Throughout their travels, they recorded folk musicians in their own environments; Santaolalla produced the project, using generators to power his recording equipment.
-The project ended up resembling the Cuban Buena Vista Social Club (1997), with Gieco taking on the role embodied by Ry Cooder in the latter.
+Throughout their travels, they recorded folk musicians in their own environments; Santaolalla produced the results using generators to power his recording equipment.
+The effort ended up resembling the Cuban Buena Vista Social Club (1997), with Gieco taking on the role embodied by Ry Cooder in the latter.
 De Ushuahia a La Quiaca was successful on several counts.
 It spawned a pair of follow-up volumes, not to mention several television programs, and on a personal level, it also introduced Santaolalla to his wife, Alejandra Palacios, a photographer who was part of the project.